Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Abstract

 \section{Abstract}

-Let $\Om\subset\Rn$ be an open set with same volume as the unit ball $B$ and let $\lambda_k(\Om)$ be the $k$-th eigenvalue of the Laplace operator of $\Om$ with Dirichlet boundary conditions in $\partial\Om$.
+Let $\Om\subset\Rn$ be an open set with the same volume as the unit ball $B$ and let $\lambda_k(\Om)$ be the $k$-th eigenvalue of the Laplace operator of $\Om$ with Dirichlet boundary conditions on $\partial\Om$.
 In this work, we answer the following question:

 We establish quantitative bounds of the form $|\lambda_k(\Om)-\lambda_k(B)|\le C (\lambda_1(\Om)-\lambda_1(B))^\alpha$ with sharp exponents $\alpha$ depending on the multiplicity of $\lambda_k(B)$.
 We first show that such an inequality is valid with $\alpha=1/2$ for any $k$, improving previous known results and providing the sharpest possible exponent.
 Then, through the study of a vectorial free boundary problem, we show that one can achieve the better exponent $\alpha=1$ if $\lambda_{k}(B)$ is simple.
 We also obtain a similar result for the whole cluster of eigenvalues when $\lambda_{k}(B)$ is multiple, thus providing a complete answer to the question above.
-As a consequence of these results, we obtain the persistence of the ball as minimizer for a large class of spectral functionals which are small perturbations of the fundamental eigenvalue on the one hand, and a full reverse Kohler-Jobin inequality on the other hand, solving an open problem formulated by M. Van Den Berg, G. Buttazzo and A. Pratelli.
+As a consequence of these results, we obtain the persistence of the ball as the minimizer for a large class of spectral functionals which are small perturbations of the fundamental eigenvalue on the one hand, and a full reverse Kohler-Jobin inequality on the other hand, solving an open problem formulated by M. Van Den Berg, G. Buttazzo and A. Pratelli.